Lesson 4: Dealing with Crisis1 Thessalonians 3: 1-13

-This week I’d like you to read all of Chapter 3 and, rather than answer specific questions about the chapter’s verses, consider this one overall question: What happens to us when we’re faced with a crisis?
-After you’ve read Paul’s words to the church at Thessalonica, take some time to think about a time or times that you, or someone you know, has faced great crisis in their life.
+For this lesson, I’d like you to read all of Chapter 3 and, rather than answer specific questions about the chapter’s verses, consider this one overall question: What happens to us when we are faced with a crisis?
+After you have read Paul’s words to the church at Thessalonica, take some time to think about a time, or times, that you or someone you know has faced great crisis in their life.
 How did they react to it?
-Perhaps today you are facing a crisis, loss of job, poor health, death of a loved one, or some other devastating event.
+Perhaps today you are facing a crisis, the loss of a job, poor health, the death of a loved one, or some other devastating event.
 What effect is it having on you?

-For some, a serious crisis can bring on a backslidden lifestyle -- a separation develops in our walk with God, and we feel as though we’re alone.
+For some, a serious crisis can bring on a backslidden lifestyle—a separation develops in our walk with God, and we feel as though we are alone.
 Our attendance at church, Sunday school, or other Christian activities becomes spotty, and we withdraw into ourselves.
 In fact, in Elijah’s life, he even went and hid in a cave because his fear was so great.

-Concerned about them, as well as their faith and commitment, Paul sent Timothy on a reconnaisance mission.
+Concerned about the Christians at Thessalonica, as well as their faith and commitment, Paul sent Timothy on a reconnaissance mission.
 Timothy returned with great news!
 The church was still there, still committed, and still faithful.
 This was encouraging news to Paul, who then commended them on their faith and their great love for one another.

 Why do you suppose they remained faithful?
 How did they face crisis and come through it?
 What can we learn from their experience that we can apply in our own lives?

 First, they had Paul as leader and a model Christian.